-BASIC INFORMATION: Total Amount to Be Approximately \$36 million, subject to the availability of appropriated funds Awarded shared between NOFOs DE-FOA-0003510 and DE-FOA-0003511.
-Anticipated Number ARPA-E anticipates making approximately 10-16 awards between NOFOs DE-FOA- and Value of Awards 0003510 and DE-FOA-0003511.
-ARPA-E may issue one, multiple, or no awards under this NOFO.
-The Federal share of awards under this NOFO may vary between \$1.5 million and \$4 million.
-Agency Contact • Questions and answers (Q&As) about ARPA-E and this specific NOFO: Information http://arpa-e.energy.gov/faq.
+BASIC INFORMATION BASIC INFORMATION: Total Amount to Be Approximately \$36 million, subject to the availability of appropriated funds to be Awarded shared between NOFOs DE-FOA-0003510 and DE-FOA-0003511.
+Anticipated Number and Value of Awards , , between \$1.5 million and \$4 million.
+Agency Contact Information Questions and answers (Q&amp;As) about ARPA-E and this specific NOFO: http://arpa-e.energy.gov/faq.
 Send other questions about the NOFO to: ARPA-E-CO@hq.doe.gov.
 Send questions about use of ARPA-E eXCHANGE to: ExchangeHelp@hq.doe.gov.
 Upon the issuance of a NOFO, only the Grants Officer via ARPA-E-CO@hq.doe.gov may communicate with Applicants.
-This "quiet period" remains in effe ARPA-E's public announcement of project selections.
-Emails sent to other em addresses will be disregarded.
+This "quiet period" remains in effect until ARPA-E's public announcement of project selections.
+Emails sent to other email addresses will be disregarded.